tht13/Python-vscode/README.md

 A Python language pack for Visual Studio Code

-Supports syntax highlighting, snippets and linting (see requirements below).
+Supports snippets and linting (see requirements below).
 Linting can be customised with a `.pylintrc` file in the root of the current working directory

 ## Requirements